GuoJingjie/yade_code/doc/sphinx/installation.rst

 	* CHOLMOD_GPU link Yade to custom SuiteSparse installation and activate GPU accelerated PFV (OFF by default)
 	* SUITESPARSEPATH: define this variable with the path to a custom suitesparse install
 	* PYTHON_VERSION: force Python version to the given one, e.g. ``-DPYTHON_VERSION=3.5``.
 Set to -1 to automatically use the last version on the system (-1 by default)
+	* DISABLE_PKGS: comma-separated list of disabled packages from 'pkg', 'preprocessing' or 'postprocessing', if empty all packages will be built.
+The packages `common` and `dem` are required to run, but the project can be compiled without them.
+(EMPTY by default)

 It is possible to disable all options to create the slim build::